BicisBA/.github/profile/README.md

 This project consists of 4 repos

 - [The landing page](https://github.com/BicisBA/.github), which most importantly contains the whole report on how it was built.
-- [The ML model](https://github.com/BicisBA/frame) that makes the different predictions and serves them on an API for the clients.
+- [The backend and ML model training](https://github.com/BicisBA/frame) that makes the different predictions and serves them on an API for the clients.
 - [The front-end web client](https://github.com/BicisBA/BicisBA.github.io), built on React, to easily see the prediction results from your computer or phone.
 - [The data research repo](https://github.com/BicisBA/research), which contains our core analysis of the data provided by the Buenos Aires "
 API Transporte"